 WHY IS GEOGRAPHY EXCITING AT CLSG?

 Studying Geography provokes and answers questions about the natural and human world.
 It develops a knowledge of places and environments.
 It is a dynamic and every changing subject frequently making the headlines in the newspapers and other journals, in a variety of ways.
-The Department aims to develop a range of different skills with students.
+The department aims to develop a range of different skills with students.
 They are asked to question ideas and evaluate information, which can lead to heated debates.
 Modern technology is used to help illustrate ideas and examples, as well as traditional forms of teaching which enable a firm grounding in the basic principles of the subject.
-We are always exploring the impact of actions on things like climate change as well as investigating the issues related to geographical hazzards.
+We are always exploring the impact of actions on things like climate change as well as investigating the issues related to geographical hazards.
 Teaching takes place within the classroom and outside as a variety of field trips are experienced at all levels of study.

 YEARS 7 - 9

 YEARS 10 and 11

 During Years 10 and 11 girls investigate the interaction of people and environments, exploring the opportunities and constraints that face people in different places as well as the importance of sustainable development.
 Students develop an understanding of globalisation and gain an appreciation of the dynamic nature of government by studying the constant changes that lead to different geographical patterns.
 The students are allowed the opportunity for personalised and independent learning as well as developing a clear overview of the world in the first part of the 21st Century.
 Field work is undertaken to collect data for two questions which need to be explored as part of the examination requirements.